 That is why I am glad that ultimate judgment is not up to humans.
 I know some people think that ultimate judgment should be left up to God, so humans should not be empowered to put other humans to death.
 However, that definition of ultimate judgment is wrong.
 Ultimate judgment is not the decision of whether someone should live or die.
 God’s judgment is ultimate judgment.
 That judgment will come after death, no matter in what manner one dies.
 His judgment is pure.
 Amazingly pure, actually.
-(In another post I said I would write a post on the incredibly perfect judgment of God if anybody showed interest, but no one did.
-That invitation is still open.)

 Question four is harder to answer because to answer it, we have to answer whether or not capital punishment is an option.
-As I hinted at in the previous paragraph, from a Judeo-Christian perspective, forgiveness and restoration can be obtained even if the death penalty is handed down.
+As I indicated in the previous paragraph, from a Judeo-Christian perspective, forgiveness and restoration can be obtained even if the death penalty is handed down.
 Other questions are brought up by question four.
 For instance, is LWOP really a form of forgiveness and restoration?
 I do not think that LWOP is a good alternative to the death penalty.
 I think it brings up its own set of incredibly difficult questions, and I do not think it actually solves the problems that many have with the death penalty.*

 Question five I will leave up to you to answer.